-After your epoxy has cured for about a day it's time to inspect for mistakes and pour the first half of the coaster.
+After your epoxy has cured for about a day it's time to inspect for holes and pour the first half of the coaster.

-Before you begin pouring make sure that the seal is good.
-Visually and physically inspect the seal to ensure that there is no gaps (the reflections from a light work wonders for this).
-Also make sure that your surface is level, and that the frames themselves are level, epoxy is a self leveling substance so if the surface isn't level, you'll find out the next morning, as show above.
+Before you begin pouring make sure that your surface is level, and that the frames themselves are level, epoxy is a self leveling substance so if the surface isn't level, you'll find out the next morning, as show above.

 When pouring, start in the middle, pour a bit and use your stirring stick to spread it out.
 Often times I ended up pouring too much and needed to spoon it back into the cup.
 The best way to see if you poured too much epoxy is to get eye level with your coaster and see if it's raised up above the tape.